Particular/docs.particular.net/transports/sql/sql-http-passthrough.md

  * ExtraHeaders: Any extra headers to add to the outgoing NServiceBus message.

-#### Usage in a Controller
+#### Usage in a controller

-Usage in a [Controller](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/actions) consists of several parts.
+Usage in a [controller](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/actions) consists of several parts.

  * `ISqlPassthrough` injected through [dependency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).
  * The Controller handling the HTTP Post and passing that information to `ISqlPassthrough.Send`.

 snippet: Controller

-WARNING: In a production application the Controller would be performing any authorization and authentication on the incoming request.
+WARNING: In a production application the controller would be performing any authorization and authentication on the incoming request.

 #### Exception behavior